 The Mastercard® Gold Card™ is a 24k-gold-plated metal credit card for people with excellent credit who travel frequently.
-It comes high-end benefits and a $995 annual fee.
+It comes with high-end benefits and a $995 annual fee.

 If you want a heavy, metal credit card plated in actual gold, then this may be the card for you.
 It’s one of the heaviest metal credit cards out there.